nwdigitalradio/n7nix/plu/PACLINK-UNIX_INSTALL.md

   * For mutt
     * Real name (ie. Joe Blow)

+##### A note about the winlink password required by paclink-unix
+* If you are not yet a registered Winlink user, just hit enter when prompted for the Winlink password
+  * You will receive the password later on in the process from winlink.org
+  * Once you receive your password you will enter it manually in file _/usr/local/etc/wl2k.conf_
+    * Set the _wl2k-password=_ line with your new password.
+* For new Winlink users [this link](https://winlink.org/user) has information on creating a new Winlink account

 ### Start the install script

 * Execute the following script from the directory that scripts were cloned to.